Friday, December 20, 2024

 Locations: 38 including 7 in Colorado (-1 from our last update).
 They're in 16 states but not Texas.

 It's time for Mr. RJG's Official Mom's birthday dinner!
 86 years young, we had to miss last year's celebration as she was recovering from surgery.
 The plan all along was to come to Ted's Montana, and it was her special request to come here after cancelling out last year.
 I called ahead to see if it was crowded, given the restaurant anchors a very busy Christmas shopping center.
 "Not at all" the voice back assured me.
 So we showed up around 5:30 and were seated promptly.
 It was certainly a lively restaurant just not packed as it would have been every year prior.
-No question inflation driving many holiday dinners back home.
+No question inflation driving many holiday diners back home.
 We ordered a bottle of their house chardonnay (Bison Ridge), which is very good, and at $33 didn't seem like a ripoff.

 For dinner, Official Mom went with the Filet, garlic mashed potatoes with brown gravy, and asparagus.
 Mrs. RJG had the NY Strip with a baked potato and asparagus.
 And I had the Bison Filet, garlic mashed potatoes, and a cup of their Bison chili (see below).
 All of it - and I mean all of it - came out perfect.
 Everyone was satisfied.
 Official Mom ate every bite, quite an accomplishment for her age!
 Mrs. RJG was thrilled her steak was well done yet still flavorful.
 And I love the lean tenderness and flavor of buffalo meat.

 At $200 including tip, it actually felt like a splurge meal that was worth the money, especially these days.
 I think that's what it would have cost us had we gone to Shake Shack or Five Guys instead, minus the wine of course.
 We're so out of whack right now.
-In any case, Ted's Montana continues to ignore recent trends, and offers a quality dine experience.
+In any case, Ted's Montana continues to ignore recent trends, and offers a quality dining experience.
 Good on them!

 ---original 11/26/22 review